NordicWayInterchange/interchange/README.md

 If sharing doesn't work (for example postrges saying it can't write log files), try unsharing and then sharing your local disk (usually c:) in the docker settings under "Shared Drives"

+Also, the docker command may sometimes fail to set up the containers properly.
+A restart of the docker daemon should fix it.